guddii/scsa-cfg-base/README.md

-# scsa-cfg-base
+# scsa-cfg-build
-The basic configuration for generating the SCSA artifacts.
+The build configuration for generating SCSA artifacts.